 1. Sales Is One of the Strongest Functions Determining Growth

 When you enable the sales team to do their job better, you’ll be able to meet and push your revenue targets quarter on quarter.
-This is raison d’etre why most companies invest in sales enablement, whether they’re just starting out or are well-established.
+This is the raison d’etre why most companies invest in sales enablement, whether they’re just starting out or are well-established.

 2. Enablement Is a Great Way for Growing Businesses to Be Future-Ready

 A growing business needs to put in the extra effort to stay on top of the game and capture the market.
-When you enable your sales team with data and insights, you’re ensuring that each sales professional is at the top of their game and knowledgeable about your products, industry and market.
+When you enable your sales team with data and insights, you’re ensuring that each sales professional is at the top of their game and knowledgeable about your products, industry, and market.

 Without a doubt, this helps you raise the caliber of the team and have them be future-ready.
-Importantly, it also helps them come across as future-ready to clients and stay agile – extremely important especially in B2B functions.
+Importantly, it also helps them come across as future-ready to clients and stay agile – extremely important, especially in B2B functions.

 3. Enablement Helps Sales Teams Develop Better Customer Relationships